|Cabinet Photograph (Slightly Trimmed)

 direction opposite to that in which the cars were traveling at a fairly high speed.
 There was an order to halt, and the

-republicans opened fire on Colonel Danford, who after a few round fell prostrate on the highway with serious wounds to the
+republicans opened fire on Colonel Danford, who after a few rounds fell prostrate on the highway with serious wounds to the

 head and shoulder.
 Observing his serious condition, the raiders took counsel and decided to liberate Colonel Tyrrell, so that